Can my motorcycle club custom design their own guided tour?

-We will pick you up and drop you off at the airport if you are a part of a Guided or Self-Guided tour and are arriving or departing on the first or last day of the tour.
+We will pick you up and drop you off at the airport if you are a part of a Guided or Self-Guided tour and are arriving at the most 5 days before the tour or departing on the last day of the tour.

 What is the best time of year for me to come?

 We schedule our guided tours during what we consider to be the best time of year to ride in the countries included on that tour.
 Of course we can't always guarantee the weather.
 If you are considering a self-guided tour, see our Country Information page.
 There you will find information on the best time to visit.
 We also urge you to research climate conditions and histories at informative websites before making your date decisions.